 This chapter began with a news story about the beating and killing of a gay man and proceeded with the stories of two women who grew up in the South when it was racially segregated.
 These stories illustrate the power of socialization, which can have both good and bad consequences.
 Socialization into one's culture is necessary for any society to exist, and socialization is also necessary for any one individual to be "human" in the social sense of the term, as our discussion of feral children indicated.
 Yet socialization can also result in attitudes and behaviors that most of us would rightly condemn.
 Socialization created the homophobic mentality that led three teenagers to beat Charlie Howard and throw him into a river, and it also created the racist mentality that Sarah Patton Boyle and Lillian Smith described in their accounts of growing up in the South.
-We learn to be good, cooperative members of society, but some of us also learn to hate and to think that other kinds of people are inferior and perhaps even less than human.
+Most of us are socialized to become good, cooperative members of society, but some of us are socialized to hold very negative views of certain groups in society.

 For many of the social issues confronting the United States today-hate crimes, other crimes, violence against women, sexism, racism, and so forth-it might not be an exaggeration to say that new patterns of socialization are ultimately necessary if our society wants to be able to address these issues effectively.
 Parents of young children and adolescents bear a major responsibility for making sure our children do not learn to hate and commit harm to others, but so do our schools, mass media, and religious bodies.
 No nation is perfect, but nations like Japan have long been more successful than the United States in raising their children to be generous and cooperative.
-Their examples hold many good lessons for the United States to follow.
+Their examples hold many good lessons for the United States.